hca-sdk/HealthCareAuthenticatorWebSDK/sample-sdk-js/documentation/integration_guide.md

   The Parameter `&lt;apiBasePath&gt;` has a default value. *Do not change it*.

+  The Parameter `&lt;expiredUrl&gt;` could be filled with url link, which to be redirected to, when Magic-link has expired.

+  The Parameter `&lt;redirectUrl&gt;` could be filled with url link, which to be redirected to, after user logged in.

   4. Define the return function to handle the login